Historical Timeline

 2014

-The USC Men’s Tennis team won the university’s 100th national championship.
+USC Men’s Tennis team wins the 21st national championship in the history of the program; this also marks the university’s 100th national championship.

 2012

-In 2012, the university added its sixth arts school—The USC Glorya Kaufman School of Dance.
+USC adds its sixth arts school, the USC Glorya Kaufman School of Dance.

 2011